-- Replacing soils by type
+- · Replacing soils by type

-- Proper filling and compaction of the infiltration layer (to permeability no greater than 1x10-5 cm/sec)
+- Proper filling and compaction of the infiltration layer (to permeability no greater than 1x10-7 cm/sec)

-- Repairing/patching the geomembrane and/or geocomposite drainage net

 - Re-grading as necessary

 - Re-establishing vegetation

 All repair work shall be in accordance with the Construction Quality Assurance Plan (Permit - Appendix H).
 The location of all damage in the cap and the repair procedure should be clearly documented.
 Annual maintenance requirements may be affected by weather and other variables.
 The level of maintenance should decrease with time and the stability of the vegetative support system.
 Maintenance repairs will be seasonally adjusted based on weather and growing seasons.